hugoiwnl/diceroll/README.md

 ## Mobile

 This project is also Mobile friendly, which you can check out in your browser or in the picture below.
+(The model used was iPhone X)

 ![Mobile](mobile.png)